Thanksyy/thanksyy.github.io/index.md

 ## About Me

-I am Yuyu Luo (骆昱宇 in Chinese), currently a third-year Ph.D. student in the Dept. of Computer Science and Technology (CST), [Tsinghua University](https://www.tsinghua.edu.cn/).
+I am Yuyu Luo (骆昱宇 in Chinese), currently a third-year graduate student in the Dept. of Computer Science and Technology (CST), [Tsinghua University](https://www.tsinghua.edu.cn/).
 I am a member of [Database Group](http://dbgroup.cs.tsinghua.edu.cn) of Tsinghua and under the supervision of [Prof. Guoliang Li](http://dbgroup.cs.tsinghua.edu.cn/ligl/).
 I also fortunately have [Dr. Nan Tang](http://da.qcri.org/ntang/) from *Qatar Computing Research Institute* (QCRI) as my external advisor.
 Before that, I received my B.Eng. from the [University of Electronic Science and Technology of China](http://www.uestc.edu.cn/) in 2018.